Hip-hop turns 40 - and its parents are beaming with pride

 "All the lyrics I wrote were in the effort for people to know which one I was out of the three" in the band, he said.

-In those days, hip-hop was a fledgling cultural movement that revolved around four elements: dance, graffiti, vocals - known as "MCing" - and controlling the turntables, or "DJing."
+In those days, hip-hop was a fledgeling cultural movement that revolved around four elements: dance, graffiti, vocals - known as "MCing" - and controlling the turntables, or "DJing."

 The MCs - short for "masters of ceremony" - were primarily on stage to support the DJs.